Core Concepts

 Review

 You’re the final gate.
-When an agent marks work done:
+When an agent opens a PR, review it on GitHub.
+Check for:

 - Correct implementation